neavemj/neavemj.github.io/_posts/2016-02-17-endosNCBI.md

 Note it would probably be better if google scholar had an API that we would use but they haven't got one yet!

 {% highlight python %}
-# setting infer_dataframe_format to True for nice plotting later
 bps_df = pd.DataFrame.from_csv("endo_bps.txt", sep="\t", header=None,
         infer_datetime_format=True)
 bps_df.columns = ["bps"]